agda/agda/doc/user-manual/tools/command-line-options.rst

      A primitive compiled to ``Undefined`` by the JS backend because it is not in the list of known primitives.

-.. option:: UnknownNamesInFixityDecl

-     Names not declared in the same scope as their syntax or fixity declaration.

-.. option:: UnknownNamesInPolarityPragmas

-     Names not declared in the same scope as their polarity pragmas.

 .. option:: UnknownPolarity

      Unknown polarities.